 Those points rather sharpened a few hours after yesterday’s post went up.

-First, it was revealed that the United States had launched airstrikes against Ahrar a-Sham, the largest Syrian rebel formation and the most sternly Salafist one.
+First, it was revealed that the United States had launched airstrikes against Ahrar a-Sham.
 It is true that Ahrar has fought closely with Jabhat an-Nusra, al-Qaeda’s Syrian branch, and that Ahrar has among its leadership members who are or were connected to al-Qaeda.
-For all that, before its leadership was decapitated in early September, Ahrar had been trending away from the Qaeda-type forces and into the more mainstream Salafi-nationalist camp.
+For all that, before its leadership was decapitated in early September, Ahrar had been publicly trending away from the Qaeda-type forces and into the more mainstream Salafi-nationalist camp.

-More to the point, at this stage most of the Syrian rebellion has taken on religious iconography, even if only as a “marketing strategy,” because while copious funds are available from Salafi donors on the Gulf, the nationalists have received no proper support from secular sources in the West, and almost every group has fought alongside Nusra at some point.
+By this stage, most of the Syrian rebellion has taken on religious iconography, even if only as a “marketing strategy,” because while copious funds and assistance are available from Salafi donors on the Gulf and Turkey, the nationalists have received no proper support from secular sources in the West, and almost every group has fought alongside Nusra at some point.
 Thus, almost any group could be said to have a second- or third-hand link with extremists.
 The fear that the U.S. will broaden its definition of terrorism is likely to forestall further volunteers for the U.S.’s policy in Syria.

 U.S. strikes on the Islamic State were accepted by everybody because the group had gotten so out of control it was even attacking al-Qaeda.
 U.S. strikes on Nusra were not popular, but they are al-Qaeda—or at least their leaders, who are largely foreign, are—so there was a grudging acceptance of the ways of the world.
-But Ahrar, whatever its faults—and it has been attacking nationalist rebels recently too—is a Syrian-led rebel group that wants to bring down the regime and has no ambitions outside Syria’s borders.
+But Ahrar—which is not universally adored, is an extremist group, and has even been attacking nationalist rebels recently—is a Syrian-led insurgent group that wants to bring down the regime and has no stated ambitions outside Syria’s borders.
 This nationalist/trans-nationalist division in the armed units is a bright red line, and the U.S. just crossed it; the ramifications will be stark.

 Second, the Wall Street Journal revealed that President Obama has four times written to Iran’s Supreme Leader, Ali Khamenei, the last time in October, stressing that America and Iran have “a shared interest in fighting Islamic State militants in Iraq and Syria“.
 Obama had received no reply.
 The President had “stressed … that any cooperation on Islamic State was largely contingent on Iran reaching a comprehensive [nuclear] agreement … by a Nov.
 24 diplomatic deadline.”
 Again, it should have been obvious by now that the nuclear negotiations are essentially the opening gambit, a way of drawing Iran into the “concert of powers” that Obama hopes to erect so he can quit the region, leaving a “balance” between America’s allies and Iran.